 - Mix all ingredients together.
 Let this mixture rest in the refrigerator for at least 30 minutes before making the patties.

 - Scoop tablespoons full of mixture and round them out to make patties, cover

 - Dunk into egg wash, then on panko bread crumbs, then on to the hot cooking oil, about 1 minute on each side, until they are golden brown.

-- You can make them ahead and freeze or keep them in an airtight container for up to 3 days and warm them up when you need them in a pre-heated oven at 170°C (375°F) for 15 minutes
+- You can make them ahead and freeze or keep them in an airtight container for up to 2 days.
+Just warm them up when you need them in a pre-heated oven at 170°C (375°F) for 15 minutes

 Arte Culinario: During these food tours led by the lovely Mavi Graf, who also happens to be one of Puerto Vallarta’s top chefs, participants explore hidden culinary haunts meeting fish mongers, butchers and fruit vendors along the way.
 You’ll get a behind-the scenes look at bustling food stalls, then enjoy a cooking class featuring appetizer, entrèe and dessert with optional wine pairing.Book in advance.